Graylog2/graylog2-images/ova/README.md

   * Open the Graylog web interface with the displayed URL from the console
   * Login with user `admin`, password `admin`

-You can also test pre-releases with our [beta](https://packages.graylog2.org/releases/graylog2-omnibus/ova/graylog-beta.ova) branch of the image.
+You can also test pre-releases with our [beta](https://packages.graylog2.org/releases/graylog2-omnibus/ova/graylog-beta.ova) branch of the image - current version 1.0.0.rc-4

 ### Configuration